jspsych/experiment-demos/TrailMaking/README.md

 # Task Description
 The participant uses a mouse or touch screen to connect the dots.
 When the participant enters a circle in the correct order to circle changes color.
 Therefore, if a participant enters a circle in the incorrect order the circle does not change color.

+# Duration
+A timer is set for both trials, based on current instructions.

 # Modifiable Parameters
 - FullScreenMode (true)